Russian Federal Space Agency (ROSCOSMOS) was scheduled to launch a Soyuz rocket as part of the

 Watch the launch video

-of the Soyuz-FG and experience the excitement for yourself.
+of the Soyuz and experience the excitement for yourself.

 Oleg Ivanovich Skripochka (Russian: Оле́г Ива́нович Скри́почка; born 24 December 1969 in Nevinnomyssk, Stavropol Krai, Russian SFSR, Soviet Union) is a Russian cosmonaut.
-In 2011 he was in space serving as an Expedition 25/26 crewmember.
+He served as an Expedition 25/26 and 61/62 crewmember.

 Scott Joseph Kelly is an engineer, retired American astronaut, and a retired U.S. Navy Captain.
 A veteran of four space flights, Kelly commanded the International Space Station (ISS) on Expeditions 26, 45, and 46.